Occupational Employment and Wages in Charlotte-Gastonia-Rock Hill, May 2013

-Workers in the Charlotte-Gastonia-Rock Hill Metropolitan Statistical Area had an average (mean) hourly wage of $22.00 in May 2012, similar to the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly lower than their respective national averages in 11 of the 22 major occupational groups, including construction and extraction; education, training, and library; and building and grounds cleaning and maintenance.
-Three major occupational groups had significantly higher wages than their respective national averages including management, and sales and related.
+Workers in the Charlotte-Gastonia-Rock Hill Metropolitan Statistical Area had an average (mean) hourly wage of $22.51 in May 2013, similar to the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 4 of the 22 major occupational groups, including management and sales and related.
+Twelve groups had significantly lower wages than their respective national averages, including construction and extraction; education, training, and library; and building and grounds cleaning and maintenance.

 When compared to the nationwide distribution, local employment was more highly concentrated in 6 of the 22 occupational groups, including sales and related, business and financial operations, and transportation and material moving.
-Conversely, 11 groups had employment shares significantly below their national representation, including education, training, and library, construction and extraction, and personal care and service.
+Conversely, 11 groups had employment shares significantly below their national representation, including education, training, and library; construction and extraction; and production.
 (See table A and box note at end of release.)

 One occupational group—business and financial operations—was chosen to illustrate the diversity of data available for any of the 22 major occupational categories.
-Charlotte-Gastonia-Rock Hill had 52,790 jobs in business and financial operations, accounting for 6.2 percent of local area employment, significantly higher than the 4.9-percent share nationally.
-The average hourly wage for this occupational group locally was $33.66, compared to the national wage of $33.44.
+Charlotte-Gastonia-Rock Hill had 54,410 jobs in business and financial operations, accounting for 6.2 percent of local area employment, significantly higher than the 5.0-percent share nationally.
+The average hourly wage for this occupational group locally was $34.90, measurably above the national wage of $34.14.

-With employment of 9,090, accountants and auditors was the largest occupation within the business and financial operations group, followed by loan officers (3,750) and management analysts (3,640).
-Among the higher paying jobs were financial analysts and accountants and auditors, with mean hourly wages of $37.95 and $35.12, respectively.
-At the lower end of the wage scale were purchasing agents, except wholesale, retail, and farm products ($26.87) and cost estimators ($28.51).
-(Detailed occupational data for business and financial operations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2012/may/oes_16740.htm.)
+With employment of 9,390, accountants and auditors was the largest occupation within the business and financial operations group, followed by loan officers (4,780) and management analysts (3,860).
+Among the higher paying jobs were personal financial advisors and credit analysts, with mean hourly wages of $51.48 and $40.74, respectively.
+At the lower end of the wage scale were purchasing agents, except wholesale, retail, and farm products ($27.93) and human resource specialists ($28.92).
+(Detailed occupational data for architecture and engineering are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_16740.htm.)

 |Major occupational group||Percent of total employment||Mean hourly wage|